CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. image:: images/lifelines_intro_naf_smooth_multi.png

-It is more clear here which group has the higher hazard, and Non democractic regimes appear to have a constant hazard.
+It is more clear here which group has the higher hazard, and Non-democratic regimes appear to have a constant hazard.

 There is no obvious way to choose a bandwidth, and different bandwidths produce different inferences, so it's best to be very careful